DevRel-Foundation/governance/surveys/README.md

 ## Home of DRF Surveys Anonymized Data

-DRF is a pen collaborative project whose content is licensed under CC-BY 4.0 Creative Commons.
+DRF is an open collaborative project whose content is licensed under CC-BY 4.0 Creative Commons.
 This community is committed to open data and transparency.
-Thus, we created this folder to share teh raw data, responses, and reports from all surveys conducted under this brand.
-To date, this repo includes the following docs:
+The community has put together the survey folder with the aim of sharing any items containing the raw data, responses, and reports from all surveys conducted under the DRF brand.

+To date, this repo includes the following items:

 ### Developer Relation's Foundation Engagement Survey - Added on Oct 25, 2024